Delstrigo 100 mg /300 mg /245 mg film-coated tablets

 Lactic acidosis

 Cases of lactic acidosis have been reported with tenofovir disoproxil alone or in combination with other antiretrovirals.
-Patients with predisposing factors such as patients with decompensated liver disease, or patients receiving concomitant medications known to induce lactic acidosis are at increased risk of experiencing severe lactic acidosis during tenofovir disoproxil treatment, including fatal outcomes.
+Patients with predisposing factors such as patients with decompensated liver disease, or patients receiving concomitant medicinal products known to induce lactic acidosis are at increased risk of experiencing severe lactic acidosis during tenofovir disoproxil treatment, including fatal outcomes.

 Paediatric population